PakitoSec/cyvest/docs/index.md

 !!! tip "Best practice"
     Store the investigation metadata (request ID, analyst, ticket link) in the root observable's `extra` field.
 It travels with every export format.

+!!! note "Immutable views"
+    The objects returned by `cv.observable_*`/`cv.check_*` are read-only `*View` proxies.
+Use the facade or DSL methods to apply changes so scoring stays consistent.

 ---

 ## Architecture Snapshot